 - Take a trip to the sandy beaches and lush forests of the Pearl Islands.

-While Nicaragua is safely visited by thousands of tourists on a regular basis, it’s important to note that it is one of the South American countries that demand an increased level of vigilance due to higher crime rates.
+Nicaragua is safely visited by thousands of tourists on a regular basis.
+However, it’s important to note that it is one of the South American countries that demand an increased level of vigilance due to higher crime rates.

-The destination is not one for the faint-hearted, but rather the ultimate spot for travelers looking for an edgier experience.
+While not the most dangerous country (it has a Global Peace Index of 2.33), the destination is not one for the faint-hearted.
+It’s rather the ultimate spot for travelers looking for an edgier experience.
 The predominantly volcanic landscape is buffered by exquisite beaches and idyllic islands.

 If you’re a sucker for culture and history, Nicaragua also boasts elegant colonial architecture to marvel at.
 With a lower crime rate than some of its neighbors, Nicaragua can be a surprisingly safe country to visit.

 Highlight Activities in Nicaragua

 - Hit up the surf and party capital of the country, San Juan Del Sur, and enjoy a relaxed pace of life!